awslabs/fhir-works-on-aws-deployment/README.md

 ```

 ## Gotchas/Troubleshooting

-- If changes are required for the Elasticsearch instances you may have to do a replacement deployment.
-Meaning that it will blow away your Elasticsearch cluster and build you a new one.
-The trouble with that is the data inside is also blown away.
-In future iterations we will create a one-off lambda that can retrieve the data from DynamoDB to Elasticsearch.
-A couple of options to work through this currently are:

-  1. You can manually redrive the DynamoDB data to Elasticsearch by creating a lambda
-  1. You can refresh your DynamoDB table with a back-up
-  1. You can remove all data from the DynamoDB table and that will create parity between Elasticsearch and DynamoDB

 - Support for STU3 and R4 releases of FHIR is based on the JSON schema provided by HL7.
 The schema for [R4](https://www.hl7.org/fhir/validation.html) is more restrictive than the schema for [STU3](http://hl7.org/fhir/STU3/validation.html).
 The STU3 schema doesn’t restrict appending additional fields into the POST/PUT requests of a resource, whereas the R4 schema has a strict definition of what is permitted in the request.